jasonmb626/mySetups/LinuxDev/Fedora_40_KDE_Setup.md

 curl -o /tmp/github-ssh_keys.zip https://raw.githubusercontent.com/jasonmb626/mySetups/main/resources/github-ssh_keys.zip
-unzip /tmp/github-ssh_keys.zip -d ~/.ssh ls -l ~/.ssh ssh-add /home/jason/.ssh/github_id_ed25519
+unzip /tmp/github-ssh_keys.zip -d ~/.ssh ls -l ~/.ssh
 ```

 You'll be prompted for a password at the unzip.
 (Enter password)
-You'll be prompted for a passphase for the ssh key.
-(Enter passphrase)

 You should now have these files and permissions in that folder.